Window and Door Grants UK 2026

 You've seen the ads.
 "Free double glazing from the government!"
 "Window grants for all UK homeowners!"
 They're everywhere, on Facebook, in your inbox, on those websites that look vaguely official but aren't.

 Here's the truth: there is no dedicated government grant for windows and doors.
 Not in 2026.
+See our guide on energy efficient windows grants for more detail.
 Not through any scheme.
 The ads are misleading.

 What does exist is ECO4, which sometimes includes double glazing as part of a bigger package of energy efficiency improvements.
 And there's 0% VAT on energy-saving glazing, which knocks a meaningful chunk off the price.
 But a standalone "window grant" where you apply and get money towards new windows?
 That doesn't exist.
 Let's talk about what actually does.